We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Although the genitals are a key part of sex, its pleasurable sensations involve many parts of the body.
-Pleasurable sex heavily depends on the brain, which releases hormones that support sexual pleasure and interpret stimulation as pleasurable.
+Pleasurable sex, or sex that feels good, heavily depends on the brain, which releases hormones that support sexual pleasure and interpret stimulation as pleasurable.

 In this article, we examine the effects that sex has on the body and the brain, as well as how these effects make sex feel good.
 We also take a look at why sex might not feel good.